 -

-The Alvia train wends its way through the Pyrenean foothills, then gathers speed across the plain.
-Near Valladolid it slows down and passes through a special shed which automatically changes the wheels from Spanish 5'6" broad gauge to standard gauge 4' 8.5".
+The Alvia train has a cafe-bar & free WiFi.
+It wends its way through the Pyrenean foothills, then gathers speed across the plain.
+Near Valladolid it slows down and passes through a special shed which automatically changes the wheels from Spanish 5'6" broad gauge to standard gauge 4' 8½".
 The train then joins the modern high-speed line for a final dash into Madrid at up to 250km/h (155 mph).

 Fares start at €28 in standard class or €38 in comfort class.
 Fares vary like air fares, so book ahead.